peteroupc/peteroupc.github.io/randomfunc.md

 >            return [-ln(copula[0]) / rate1, -ln(copula[1]) / rate2]
 >         END METHOD

-Other kinds of copulas describe different kinds of correlation between random numbers.
+Other kinds of copulas describe different kinds of dependence between random numbers.
 Examples of other copulas are&mdash;

 - the **Fr&eacute;chet&ndash;Hoeffding upper bound copula** _\[x, x, ..., x\]_ (e.g., `[x, x]`), where `x = RNDU01()`,
 - the **Fr&eacute;chet&ndash;Hoeffding lower bound copula** `[x, 1.0 - x]` where `x = RNDU01()`,
-- the **product copula**, where each number is a separately generated `RNDU01()` (indicating no correlation between the numbers),
+- the **product copula**, where each number is a separately generated `RNDU01()` (indicating no dependence between the numbers), and
 - the **Archimedean copulas**, described by M. Hofert and M. M&auml;chler (2011)<sup>[**(26)**](#Note26)</sup>.

 <a id=Index_of_Non_Uniform_Distributions></a>